datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter-plugin.md

 ## Plugin Filter API Reference

-To create an Plugin Filter, the `spec.type` must be set to `plugin`, and the `plugin` field must contain configuration for your
+To create a Plugin Filter, the `spec.type` must be set to `plugin`, and the `plugin` field must contain the configuration for your Plugin Filter.
-Plugin Filter.

 ```yaml
 ---